Chiang Chie Foo

-Chiang Chie Foo (born c.
-1957) is a former Singaporean civil servant and the incumbent chairman of the Public Utilities Board.
+Chiang Chie Foo (Note: Chinese: see Chinese name and romanisations) (born c.
+1957) is a former Singaporean civil servant and the former chairman of the Public Utilities Board.

 Chiang served as permanent secretary for the Ministry of Education (1999–2004), Ministry of Defence (2004–2013) and Prime Minister's Office (2005–2011).
 He also served as director of the Internal Security Department (1993–1997), and chairman of the Telecommunications Authority of Singapore (1997–1999), Energy Market Authority (2001–2009) and Central Provident Fund (2013–2021).
 Chiang was a director of ComfortDelGro from 2018 to 2022.

 Education

-Chiang attended Victoria School and obtained a Singapore-Cambridge GCE Ordinary Level in 1973.
+Chiang Chie Foo attended Victoria School and obtained a Singapore-Cambridge GCE Ordinary Level in 1973.
 Upon graduation in 1975, he was awarded a Colombo Plan scholarship to study at the University of Western Australia.
 In 1978, Chiang graduated with first class honours, obtaining a Bachelor of Engineering in electronic engineering.

 Under a Fulbright scholarship, Chiang obtained a Master of Public Administration from Harvard Kennedy School in 1988.

 Career

 In 1981, Chiang joined the Ministry of Finance.
 A year later, Chiang was transferred to the Ministry of Education (MOE).
 In 1985, to address the shortage of manpower, Chiang proposed a scheme to encourage former teachers to teach part-time.
-He was also involved planning the location of new schools and setting the College of Physical Education (merged to from the National Institute of Education).
+He was also involved planning the location of new schools and setting the College of Physical Education (merged to form the National Institute of Education).

 After graduating from Harvard Kennedy School, Chiang worked in the Ministry of Defence (MINDEF), serving as the head of control and manpower.
 In 1990, he was appointed as principal private secretary to Deputy Prime Minister Goh Chok Tong, replacing Tan Jee Say.
 Chiang held the role until 1992, where he was transferred to the Ministry of Home Affairs as a senior deputy director.
 On 1 March 1993, Chiang succeeded Tjong Yik Min as director of the Internal Security Department (ISD).

 On 1 April 1997, due to the ministry's "size and complexity", Chiang was appointed as the second permanent secretary for MOE.
 As such, Benny Lim Siang Hoe took over as director of ISD.
 On 1 December 1997, he was appointed as chairman of the Telecommunications Authority of Singapore (TAS), replacing Teo Ming Kian.
 To develop Singapore into an infocommunications hub, Chiang unveiled a fund to develop infrastructure, and conduct research and development. was set aside to develop Singapore ONE, a nationwide high-speed broadband project.

 On 8 June 1999, Chiang succeeded Lim Siong Guan as permanent secretary for MOE.
 Appointed by Deputy Prime Minister Tony Tan, Chiang was the chairman of a committee to propose solutions for the National University of Singapore and Nanyang Technological University to have more autonomy in managing funds and manpower needs.